H3xept/TweakStatus/README.md

 Run <code>sudo ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future gem install nokogiri </code>

 If you don't have `bundler` you'll also have to run `sudo gem install bundler`.

-Finally run `bundle install` in TweakStatus path.
+Finally execute `bundle install` in TweakStatus path.

 #Usage
 Simply run it with `ruby TweakStats.rb`.